-The University has a policy of equal employment and education opportunities and affirmative action that is broad in scope and supported at all levels of the University.
-The following statements summarize the University’s policy on equal employment, educational opportunity and affirmative action.
+The University has a policy of equal opportunity employment and educational opportunities and affirmative action that is broad in scope and supported at all levels of the University.

-University managers and officials shall take affirmative action to ensure that protected group members are introduced into the work force, the student body, and University community.
-Students and employees in protected groups are encouraged to apply for and participate in all University provided opportunities including promotional, educational, and training opportunities.
+University managers and officials shall support affirmative action principles to ensure that members of protected categories are introduced into the work force, the student body, and University community.
+Students and employees in protected categories are encouraged to apply for and participate in all University provided opportunities including promotional, educational, and training opportunities.

-University officials will make continual efforts to ensure that hiring and promotion decisions are in accord with principles of equal opportunity by imposing only legitimate business requirements for hiring and promotional opportunities.
-Likewise, student admission and retention decisions will be made with the principles of equal opportunity at the forefront.
+University officials shall make continual efforts to ensure that hiring and promotion decisions are in accordance with equal opportunity principles by imposing only legitimate business requirements for hiring and promotional opportunities.
+Likewise, student admission and retention decisions will be made with equal opportunity at the forefront of decision making.

 All personnel actions, such as compensation, benefits, transfers, layoff, return from layoff, as well as University-sponsored training, education, tuition assistance, and social and recreational programs, will be administered without regard to race, color, religion, gender, sexual orientation, national origin, age, marital status, familial status, disability, status as a disabled veteran or veteran of the Vietnam era, or any other legally protected status.

-University managers and officials shall base all employment and student admission decisions on the principles of equal opportunity and with the intent to further the University’s commitment to those principles.
+University managers and officials shall base all employment and student admission decisions on the equal opportunity principles with the intent to further the University's commitment to those principles.

 The University encourages members of protected groups to participate in its campus-wide social activities and shall post notices of all campus-wide social events for the benefit of all employees and students.

-The president’s office, with the assistance of the human resources office, will monitor the affirmative action policy of the University.
+The President's office, with the assistance of the Human Resources office, will monitor to ensure compliance with the affirmative action policies of the University.